-Arizona Grand Resort and Spa: Oasis Water Park, one of the top 10 water parks in the nation is located at the Arizona Grande Resort and Spa and is exclusively for resort guests.
-In addition to eight-story water thrill slides, a wave pool, and flowing river, guests will enjoy luxurious rooms and family friendly onsite dining.
+Arizona Grand Resort and Spa: Oasis Water Park, one of the top 10 water parks in the nation, is located at the Arizona Grand Resort and Spa and is exclusively for resort guests.
+In addition to eight-story water thrill slides, a wave pool, and flowing river, guests will enjoy luxurious rooms and family-friendly onsite dining.

 Pointe Hilton Squaw Peak Resort: This family-friendly resort offers something for everyone with onsite tennis, mini-golf, shopping, and convenient access to mountain trails.
-The Squaw Peak features four acres of water fun in the River Ranch where families can enjoy water slides, swimming, or coasting along the lazy river.
+The hotel features four acres of water fun in the River Ranch.
+Here families enjoy water slides, swimming, or coasting along the lazy river.

 Arizona Biltmore, A Waldorf Astoria Hotel: The historic Arizona Biltmore has been an Arizona landmark since opening in 1929.
-With eight pools, fitness centers, croquet, golf, tennis, and giant lawn chess, not to mention the beautiful architecture, it’s no wonder this hotel has been frequented by so many celebrities and U.S. presidents.
+Amenities include eight pools, fitness centers, croquet, golf, tennis, and giant lawn chess.
+It’s no wonder this hotel has been frequented by so many celebrities and U.S. presidents.

 Must-Do Day Trips

-Just across the northeast border of Phoenix lies “the West’s most western town.”
-In Scottsdale, visitors can experience the largest urban wilderness area in the U.S., the McDowell Sonoran Preserve, with over 60 trails through diverse and scenic desert terrain.
-Hikers of all abilities will love the expansive views, giant Saguaro cacti, and desert creatures of the 1.75-mile hike at Pinnacle Peak.
+Just across Phoenix’s northeast border lies “the West’s most western town.”
+The McDowell Sonoran Preserve features over 60 trails through diverse and scenic desert terrain.
+Hikers of all abilities will love the expansive views, giant Saguaro cacti, and desert creatures at Pinnacle Peak.
 To really get into the spirit of the West, stop by McDonald’s Ranch for a guided horseback ride, hayrides, and cowboy cookouts.

-The Saguaro cactus is known as the grand symbol of the West, and travelers who just can’t get enough of these majestic plants should not miss visiting Tucson, Ariz., home of Saguaro National Park.
+The Saguaro cactus is known as the grand symbol of the West, and travelers who just can’t get enough of these majestic plants should not miss visiting Tucson, home of Saguaro National Park.
 Visitors will enjoy well-maintained hiking trails and picturesque desert sunsets.
 Stopping by the Arizona-Sonora Desert Museum will ensure you don’t miss anything this unique desert has to offer.
-This museum combines a zoo, aquarium, botanical garden, natural history museum, publisher, and an art gallery that showcases the diverse plants and animals of the Sonoran Desert.
+This museum combines a zoo, aquarium, and botanical garden that showcases the diverse plants and animals of the Sonoran Desert.